bwhli/fly-examples/README.md

 ## fly-litestar-example

-This example demonstrates how to configure a Litestar API for Fly.io's Machines platform.
-Fly Machines automatically respond and wake up to incoming requests, and shut down (scale to zero) when the host application exits.
+Based on [Josef Rousek's FastAPI example](https://blog.rousek.name/2022/07/06/faas-on-fly-io-with-fastapi/), this example demonstrates how to configure a "scale to zero" Litestar API for Fly.io's Machines platform.
+Fly Machines automatically respond and wake up to incoming requests, and shut down when the host application exits.
 This model is ideal for stateless FaaS (function-as-a-service) use cases that would benefit from putting VMs to sleep when they're not active.

 This example uses the Litestar features below to implement "scale to zero".